Fluid-gravity correspondence in the scalar-tensor theory of gravity: (in)equivalence of Einstein and Jordan frames: DNS equation in Jordan and Einstein frames

 We conclude this section by making a final important comment.
 The fluid-gravity connection is not well-explored in the context of the scalar-tensor gravity.
 However, there are a few works for $f(R)$ gravity \cite{Brustein:2008cg, Chatterjee:2010gp}, which suggest that the shear viscosity coefficient is $\eta=f'(R)/16\pi G$ which lead to the following ratio with the entropy density $\eta/s=1/4\pi$.
 This ratio saturates the KSS bound.
 Since $f(R)$ gravity can be analyzed as a particular form of scalar-tensor gravity with the scalar field identified as $\phi\equiv f'(R)$, those works on $f(R)$ gravity favor the inequivalent picture (case 1) of the Jordan frame described in the last subsection.
 But in the present picture (case 2) we have

 which is not a constant and depends on $\phi$.
-Thus this ratio from \eqref{eta-2} can violate the KSS bound depending on the value of $\phi$.
-Nevertheless, in the context of the fluid-gravity correspondence, an equivalent picture can also be drawn, as we have shown here.
+The ratio in \eqref{eta-2} can violate the KSS bound, $ \frac{\eta}{s} \ge \frac{1}{4 \pi}$, if $\phi$ is greater than 1.
+Let us now discuss this issue in a more detail.